-Fostered by partnerships between national laboratories, academia, and the pharmaceutical industry, the field of nuclear medicines and radiopharmaceuticals has evolved over the past few decades, in parallel with advances in imaging instrumentation, radionuclide production, and radiopharmaceutical development.
+Fostered by partnerships between national laboratories, academia, and the pharmaceutical industry, the field of nuclear medicines and radiopharmaceutical manufacturing industry has evolved over the past few decades, in parallel with advances in imaging instrumentation, radionuclide production, and radiopharmaceutical development.
 Nuclear reactors and particle accelerators are presently used to produce a wide array of radionuclides for diagnostic and therapeutic applications.
-Further, innovative chemistry and automated synthesis devices have been designed to produce a multitude of new radiopharmaceuticals for both imaging and treatment.
+Further, innovative chemistry and automated synthesis devices have been designed to for novel radiopharmaceutical manufacturing products for both imaging and treatment.
 In addition, high-resolution and high-sensitivity instruments have been developed to assess normal psychological processes, measure the distribution of drugs and monitor treatment effectiveness in living systems.

 Close to 130 industry and non-industry players, across the globe, claim to have the necessary expertise and supporting infrastructure to manufacture a wide variety of radioisotopes

 The production of radiopharmaceuticals involves the handling of large quantities of radioactive substances and chemical processing.
 While still on a relatively small scale in comparison to the production of conventional pharmaceuticals, it involves a number of aspects that can be quite demanding for small-scale manufacturers.
 These include the operation and maintenance of processing facilities, complying with the codes of current good manufacturing practices, ensuring effective quality assurance and quality control systems, radioactive material transport, and registration of the products with the relevant health authorities.